 What is the format of your film; Regular 8mm, Super 8mm, 16mm or 35mm?

-Does the film have a soundtrack?
-(99% of Regular/double 8mm film is silent, some Super 8mm or 16mm film could have a soundtrack).
+Does the film have a soundtrack? – If you know (99% of Regular/double 8mm film is silent, some Super 8mm or 16mm film could have a soundtrack).
 If you see a brown strip or stripe on either 16mm or Super 8mm in could be sound.
-If your 16mm has sprocket holes on one side of the film only and not both sides there could be an optical sound track or magnetic soundtrack (brown stripe).
+If your 16mm has sprocket holes on one side of the film only and not both sides there could be an optical or magnetic soundtrack (brown stripe).
 If you don’t know we will check for this during our inspection process once the films arrive.

 Is the film on reels or cores?
 8mm and Super 8mm film would normally be on reels.
 Some 16mm & 35mm may be on cores and no reels.

-What file format do you require?
+What file format do you require once scanned?
 IF YOU DO NOT KNOW WHAT FILE FORMAT YOU REQUIRE AT THIS TIME DON’T WORRY, WE CAN HELP YOU WITH THIS DECISION.

 FILM GUIDE SIZES